 - Liquids: You will need to increase the liquids to prevent your cake from drying out.
 Since liquids evaporate faster in high altitudes, adding more liquid will keep your cake moist.
 Sometimes, it’s as simple as adding an extra egg—or using an extra-large egg instead of a large egg.
 (Speaking of eggs, ever wonder what the numbers on your egg carton mean?)

-- Flour: You may need to slightly increase the amount of flour when baking at high altitude, especially for angel food or sponge cakes.
+- Flour: You may need to slightly increase the amount of flour when baking at high elevation, especially for angel food or sponge cakes.
 Rapid expansion of those air cells can make the cake coarser even if it doesn’t make it fall, and you may need more flour to reach the same consistency.
 You won’t need much; just 1 extra tablespoon at 3,500 feet, and then one more tablespoon for every additional 1,500 feet.
 This tip is tricky, though.
-Sometimes you need to decrease the flour by about the same amount, because it can be drier at high altitudes and absorb more liquid.
+Sometimes you need to decrease the flour by about the same amount, because it can be drier at high elevations and the batter will absorb more liquid.
 Experiment!

 - Sugar: You’ll also need to decrease the amount of sugar called for in a recipe.
 Faster evaporation causes an increase in sugar concentration, which weakens a cake’s structure.
 Decreasing the sugar by about 1 tablespoon per cup will ensure the cake’s structure is strong enough.

-Follow these guidelines, and you’re sure to master high altitude baking.
+Follow these guidelines, and you’re sure to master high elevation baking.
 Just remember: Practice makes perfect!